admal/my-brewery/README.md

 # My Brewery
 Application: https://my-brewery.vercel.app/
-My Brewery allows to manage and remember about your beer production.
+My Brewery allows you to manage and remember about your beer production.
 At any moment you are able to create new stunning recipes and save them in the app.
 You are always able to check how big your current collection is and you can see at what stage each batch is.

 ## Features

 ### See your shelf wherever you are!

-In My Brewery user is able to start new creating new beers and then see the state of your shelf directly from your browser in any place on the Earth!
+In My Brewery you are able to start creating new beers and then see the state of your shelf directly from your browser in any place on the Earth!

 ### Never forget about any phase of your beer production